he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/class_/Druid.md

 ## Primal Spellcasting

 The power of the wild world flows through you.
 You can cast primal spells using the Cast a Spell activity, and you can supply material, somatic, and verbal components when casting spells (see Casting Spells).
-Because you're a druid, you can usually hold a primal focus (such as holly and mistletoe) for spells requiring material components instead of needing to use a [[Material Component Pouch]].
+Because you're a druid, you can usually hold a primal focus (such as holly and mistletoe) for spells requiring material components instead of needing to use a [[DATABASE/equipment/Material Component Pouch|material component pouch]].
  At 1st level, you can prepare two 1st-level spells and five cantrips each morning from the common spells on the primal spell list, or from other primal spells to which you gain access.
 Prepared spells remain available to you until you cast them or until you prepare your spells again.
 The number of spells you can prepare is called your spell slots.
  As you increase in level as a druid, the number of spells you can prepare each day increases, as does the highest level of spell you can cast, as shown in Table 3–11: Druid Spells per Day.
  Some of your spells require you to attempt a spell attack roll to see how effective they are, or have your enemies roll against your spell DC (typically by attempting a saving throw).
 Since your key ability is Wisdom, your spell attack rolls and spell DCs use your Wisdom modifier.
 Details on calculating these statistics appear in Spell Attack Rolls.